 Create a learning outcome at the organization (program) level

-In the Standards tool, Programs provide the opportunity to create higher-level learning outcomes which apply to multiple courses and can be imported into a course.
+In the Standards tool, Programs provide the opportunity to create higher-level learning outcomes that apply to multiple courses and can be imported into a course.
 Programs are optional to use; however, if you are using them in your organization, you should add them before you consider course-level learning outcomes.

 Note: The name of the Learning Outcomes tool and some menu items and links therein depend on the language term you have defined in the d2l.Languages.Terminology.LearningOutcomes configuration variable.
 Based on that setting, the Standards link in Course Administration might be labeled Competencies, Expectations, Objectives, or Learning Outcomes In this topic, assume the configuration variable is set to Standards.